 After the general meeting, the Board of Directors is the highest decision-making body of the Alligator.
 The Board of Directors shall be responsible for the organization and management of the Company's affairs, for example by establishing goals and strategy, ensure the procedures and systems for monitoring of the goals set, continuously assess the Company's financial position and evaluate the operational management.
 Furthermore, the Board of Directors is responsible for ensuring that proper information is given to the company's stakeholders, that the company complies with laws and regulations and that the Company develops and implements internal policies and ethical guidelines.
 The Board of Directors also appoints the Company’s CEO and determines his/her salary and other remuneration on the basis of the guidelines adopted by the general meeting.

 According to Alligator’s articles of association, the Board of Directors shall consist of no less than three and no more than eight members.
-The Board of Directors currently consists of eight members of which seven were elected by the annual general meeting on 20 April 2016, for the period up to the end of the 2017 annual general meeting.
-The eight’s member is the employee representative and was elected to the board from January 2017.
+The Board of Directors currently consists of seven members of which six were elected by the annual general meeting on 2 May 2017, for the period up to the end of the 2018 annual general meeting.
+The seventh member is the employee representative and was elected to the board from January 2017.

 |Name||Position||Board member since||Independent in relation to the Company and its management||Independent in relation to major shareholders||Holdings1|